rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 Use any of the :ref:`runEvery*() <schedule_run_every>` methods instead of creating your own cron schedule when possible.

-Execution Time May Not Be in Exact Seconds
+Execution time may not be in exact seconds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SmartThings will try to execute your scheduled job at the specified time, but cannot guarantee it will execute at that exact moment.
 As a general rule of thumb, you should expect that your job will be called within the minute of scheduled execution.
 For example, if you schedule a job at 5:30:20 (20 seconds past 5:30) to execute in five minutes, we expect it to be executed at some point in the 5:35 minute.

-Do Not Aggressively Schedule
+Do not aggressively schedule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every scheduled execution incurs a cost to launch the SmartApp, and counts against the :ref:`rate_limits`.
 While there are some limitations in place to prevent excessive scheduling, it's important to note that excessive polling or scheduling is discouraged.
 It is one of the items we look for when reviewing community-developed SmartApps or device-type handlers.

-``unschedule()`` is Expensive
+``unschedule()`` is expensive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As discussed above, ``unschedule()`` is currently a potentially expensive operation.